starfishpatkhoo/ytcp/README.md

 ### Does this slow down or affect my YouTube playback speed/quality?

-No. Your video will play as well as and as fast as you normally would since it is still your browser that does the actual playing from YouTube.
+No. Your video will play as well as and as fast as you normally would since it is still your browser that does the actual playing directly from YouTube.

 ### Why is the text in the Player so big?